WPO365 | SYNC

 Extends WPO365 | LOGIN and gives administrators full control over who can (not) enroll to / sign into their WordPress website plus full synchronization of WordPress roles, profiles and profile images.

-- On-demand / scheduled user synchronization from Azure AD to WordPress more
+- Synchronize users on-demand from Azure AD to WordPress more

 - Send HTML formatted email using Microsoft Graph and save messages in Sent Items more

 - Dynamically assign WordPress user role(s) based on Azure AD group membership(s) more

 - Dynamically assign WordPress user role(s) to new and existing users based on properties of that user’s Azure AD user account e.g. ‘Department’ more